 It's not hard to figure that out.

-Now I guess ABC will never get rid of him, although I guess these station groups are have decided that they're not gonna pick up the show even though Kimmel's coming back, and they'll be negotiating, I guess, with ABC and their their agreements with ABC.
+Now, I guess ABC will never get rid of him, although I guess these station groups have decided that they're not going to pick up the show, even though Kimmel's coming back.

 And then they'll report something really raunchy about Trump that isn't true.

-Well, they do it all the time, but you know, there is good news in all of this, and and I don't even think it's really necessary for any government involvement.
+And I don't even think it's really necessary for any government involvement.

 I understand broadcast networks, they have in the public interest obligations, et cetera.

-You know, when you lose over a million viewers and you lose 72% of your target demo, as Jimmy Kimmel has, you know, the economics of it will drive Disney's ultimate decision in the end.
+But in the end, the American people have already decided, you know, when you lose over a million viewers and you lose 72% of your target demo, as Jimmy Kimmel has, you know, the economics of it will drive Disney's ultimate decision in the end.

-And I it just is meaningless to me.
+And it just is meaningless to me.

 Now the Democrats are lying about shutting down the government.